oplS16projects/Erardi-Cushing-Bainbridge-PrismBlogging/README.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Fri Apr 15)
-We will have the mongoDB initialized
+Recieving data from the GUI client on the backend.
+Connect to MongoLab database.
+Begin web-site development.

 ### Second Milestone (Fri Apr 22)
-The GUI client will be able to write to the database
+Write data from GUI client to the MongoDB
+Begin front-end website development to display blog posts.
+Placeholders locations for "title" and "body" of the blog post.

 ### Final Presentation (last week of semester)
-The Web Client will be able to take information from the database and display it onto the page.
+Handle an HTTP "get" request from the web server
+Parse and display collection of blog post documents to the web page.

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.